VorpalBlade/keyboard-backlightd/README.md

 sudo make install
 ```

+## Dependencies

+Keyboard-backlightd has a couple of dependencies:

+* Rust (build time).
+This can either be installed from your distro's
+  package manager or using [rustup](https://rustup.rs/).
+* `libevdev` (build time and runtime, for reading input devices)

+On some distros you may need to install a package with a name such as `libevdev-dev`
+or `libevdev-devel` to get the development files needed to build software using `libevdev`.

+Additionally, you may need to install basic build tools.
+These are usually provided
+by a meta-package such as `base-devel` or `build-essential`, but refer to the
+documentation for your Linux distro for details.
+You may also need to install
+`pkgconf` or `pkg-config` to help the build process find the `libevdev` library.

+The build process will fall back to building `libevdev` from source if it can't
+be found on your system.
+If so you likely need to install additional dependencies,
+please refer to the documentation of `libevdev`.

 ## Warning!

 This program will monitor your key presses, but only to detect when you press